INTENTAS -- An entanglement-enhanced atomic sensor for microgravity: Outlook

-While there are several paths for entanglement possible, the further analysis is following the exemplary procedure in e.g. \cite{Cassens2024} to create spin-squeezed states.
-The squeezing parameter $\xi^2$ \cite{Pezze18} can be estimated by solving the respective time-dependent Schrödinger equation using the Crank-Nicolson method.
-The result for 10$^4$ atoms is shown in Fig.~\ref{fig:sq_aq}.
-One can see that, within a reasonable range of trap frequencies, the time spin dynamics required to reach the best possible squeezing parameter does not limit the available time for the experimental sequence during the four seconds of free fall.
-Thus, one is able to take advantage of the microgravity environment in order to access extended Ramsey times in combination with entanglement-enhanced sensing.
-We estimate the possible enhancement in a prototypical interferometric measurement, assuming negligible technical noise.
-We choose a Ramsey measurement on the Rb clock transition as an example.
-While Ramsey spectroscopy on the Rb clock transition serves as a secondary definition of the SI second, it also forms the basis for Raman-based atom interferometers that enable the measurement of inertial moments.
+Ramsey spectroscopy on the Rb clock transition not only serves as a secondary definition of the SI second, it also forms the basis for Raman-based atom interferometers that enable the measurement of inertial moments.
+Therefore, we exemplify the targeted entanglement enhancement by a Ramsey spectroscopy sequence.
+In the experimental sequence of Fig.~\ref{fig:Schematic_ES}, we assume the generation of a BEC in level $|F=1, m=0 \rangle$.
+The preparation is optionally followed by the generation of squeezing during the "spin dynamics" phase and its transfer to the clock states during the "state manipulation" phase.
+During the "interrogation time", we consider the application of two $\pi/2$ pulses on the Rb clock transition with a variable Ramsey time in between.
+A final measurement of the number of atoms in the two hyperfine states enables a referencing of the microwave frequency to the atomic hyperfine transition, which forms the basis for a microwave frequency standard.

 Fig.~\ref{fig:ss_sens} shows the single-shot fractional frequency noise for three scenarios, without squeezing, with 10\,dB squeezing that were demonstrated before \cite{Hamley2012}, and with -21\,dB as the theoretical optimum for our apparatus.
-Close to the optimal case (2\,s Ramsey time and maximum squeezing) a single shot sensitivity of 1\,$\times$\,10$^{-14}$ would be accessible.
-However, even with more limited parameters the experiment can become competitive with state-of-the art compact atomic microwave clocks \cite{Szmuk15},\cite{Laurent2020}.
+Close to the optimal case (2\,s Ramsey time and maximum squeezing), a single-shot sensitivity of 1\,$\times$\,10$^{-14}$ would be accessible.
+However, even with more limited parameters, the experiment can become competitive with state-of-the art compact atomic microwave clocks \cite{Szmuk15},\cite{Laurent2020}.
 This application demonstrates the advantages of harnessing the unique approach of an entangled compact source with extended Ramsey times in free fall.
 However, as Ramsey sequences on the Rb clock transition form a basis of both the operation of a microwave frequency standard and inertially sensitive interferometers based on Raman beam splitters, this is only an example and the extension towards the measurement of inertial moments by a Raman-based transfer to finite momentum states~\cite{Anders2021,Cassens2024} is foreseen.